 A wise person (my wife) once said each of us has an Indiana Jones inside trying to get out.
-Perhaps that is why the current show at ICON gallery in Fairfield—“The Legendary Dodge Truck and the Arabian Expedition”— is so appealing.
+Perhaps that is why the show at ICON Gallery in Fairfield—The Legendary Dodge Truck and the Arabian Expedition (June 1 –July 21, 2007)—is so appealing.

 The expedition, the first of four organized in that region by the American Foundation for the Study of Man, included world-famous archaeological scholar Professor William F. Albright and was headed up by a fearless young explorer named Wendell Phillips, who was fresh from his success traversing the African continent from Cairo to Capetown.
 Many believe Phillips to be a role model for Harrison Ford’s dashing archaeologist hero in the Indiana Jones film series, right down to the enormous six-shooter low-riding on his hip.